Gyonni/diffusion_simulator/docs/USER_MANUAL.md

 ## 3. Interface Walkthrough

 ### 3.1 Layout
-- **Left panel**: global parameters (`C_s`, `Δt`, `t_max`), right-boundary selector, and a layer table with Add/Update/Remove and reordering controls.
+- **Left panel**: global parameters (`C_s`, `Δt`, `t_max`), right-boundary selector, temperature list input, and a layer table with Add/Update/Remove and reordering controls.
+The left panel is **resizable** by dragging the divider between panels.
+Run (▶) and Stop (■) buttons are fixed at the top with a progress bar.
 The bottom row is treated as the reporting layer for mass/uptake metrics.
-- **Right panel**: stacked Matplotlib plots (flux/uptake above, concentration profile below), a navigation toolbar for zoom/pan/reset, and a time slider labelled `Time [s]: …`.
+- **Right panel**: stacked Matplotlib plots (flux/uptake, concentration profile, and optionally temperature vs concentration), a navigation toolbar for zoom/pan/reset, and a time slider labelled `Time [s]: …`.

 ### 3.2 Workflow
 1. Configure global settings and build the layer stack.
 Set `k=0` for purely diffusive barriers; specify non-zero `k` only for layers with reactions/absorption.
-Use the Arrhenius helper (Temperature, D₀, Ea) if you prefer the diffusivity to be computed instead of entered manually.
+Toggle between direct D input or Arrhenius parameters (D₀, Ea) using the radio buttons.
+For temperature-dependent simulations, enter a comma-separated list of temperatures (e.g., "300, 350, 400, 450") and ensure all layers have D₀ and Ea values.
-2. Choose the terminal boundary (`Dirichlet` sink or `Neumann` impermeable) and click **Run Simulation**.
+2. Choose the terminal boundary (`Dirichlet` sink or `Neumann` impermeable) and click **▶ Run**.
 The button remains disabled while the solver runs in a background thread.
+You can abort the simulation anytime by clicking **■ Stop**.
 3. After completion:
    - The flux chart displays surface flux, target-interface flux, exit flux, cumulative target uptake, target mass, and—when a probe position is provided—probe flux with its cumulative integral.
    - The concentration profile spans the entire stack with dashed vertical lines marking interfaces.